sporadic-labs/tile-extruder/README.md

 ## Usage

-There are two ways to use the tool to extrude a tileset image.
-If you just need to extrude some tilesets, you can use it as a command line tool.
-If you need to do something that requires more control (like integrating tile-extruder into build pipeline), you can use it as a JS library.
+There are three ways to use the tool to extrude a tileset image.
+If you just need to extrude some tilesets, you can use the [web app](https://tile-extruder.vercel.app/).
+If you need to do something that requires more control (like integrating tile-extruder into build pipeline), you can use it as a CLI or JS library.

+### Usage as a Web App

+Visit https://tile-extruder.vercel.app/, upload your image and extrude.

 ### Usage as a Command Line Tool